syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/getting-started.md

 [How to configure package source and install Syncfusion NuGet packages in an existing project?](https://www.syncfusion.com/kb/7441/how-to-configure-package-source-and-install-syncfusion-nuget-packages-in-an-existing-project)

-The following NuGet package should be installed to use the SfDataGrid control in the application.
+The following NuGet package should be installed to use the SfPullToRefresh control in the application.

 <table>
 <tr>